-Every year people take inventory of their financials where taxes are the main area of concern.
-Several investors are unable to interpret how much taxes they have to pay on mutual fund investment, where about 95% of the annual net gains are passed by the company to the shareholders in the form of distributions and such dividends or distributions are subject to taxation andTurnover.
+Every year people take inventory of their financials where taxes are the main concern.
+Several investors cannot interpret how much taxes they have to pay on mutual fund investments, where about 95% of the annual net gains are passed by the company to the shareholders in the form of distributions, and such dividends or distributions are subject to taxation and turnover.

 Turnover is the ratio that depicts the number of times the fund’s holdings are turned over annually.
 The ratio of the assets to the stock stakes can provide the turnover.
 Most such options with higher turnover have to pay higher taxes.

-The reported gains depend on turnover and the earnings are mostly reinvested.
+The reported gains depend on turnover, and the earnings are mostly reinvested.
 The mutual fund provider publishes the scheduled capital gain distribution on their websites in November ( year-end).
 It may come with tax surprises.

 How to invest in MFs?

-The main target is to generate capital appreciation where the majority of money is spent on equity stocks.
-Before making any such investment, it is advised to identify the goals where one should know whether the investment is made for long term or short term, and then consider the personal risk tolerance, which helps to deal with market volatility.
+The main target is to generate capital appreciation, where the majority of money is spent on equity stocks.
+Before making any such investment, it is advised to identify the goals where one should know whether the investment is made for the long term or short term, and then consider personal risk tolerance, which helps to deal with market volatility.

 MFs versus ETFs